fifthposition/gpdb/gpdb-doc/markdown/ai-ml/gpmlbot/install.md

 To install gpMLBot, you will need:

-* The Data Science bundle, to enable PostgresML.
+* The Python Data Science Package, to enable PostgresML.
 For information about installing the Data Science bundle, see [Before Registering the postgresml Module](../ref_guide/modules/postgresml.html#prereqs) in _postgresml_.

 * A `gpmlbot` database, which will be used internally to store trained models.